 Then, we compare (1) the MILP method $\mathtt{MT\text{-}MILP}$ to the enumerative algorithm $\mathtt{MT\text{-}Enum}$ and (2) the effect of modular analysis on performance time.
-Our experiments show that the MILP algorithm combined with modularization outperforms the other algorithms on larger DATs.
-The enumerative algorithm with modularization is the second best performing.

-All experiments are performed on a PC with an Intel Core i7-7700HQ 2.8GHz processor and 32GB memory.
-All algorithms are implemented in Matlab, and for MILP we use the YALMIP environment \cite{yalmip} to translate the optimization problem into the Mosek solver \cite{mosek}, a state-of-the-art optimizer that can handle MILP problems.
+All experiments are performed on a PC with an Intel Core i7-10750HQ 2.8GHz processor and 16GB memory.
+All algorithms are implemented in Matlab, and for MILP we use the YALMIP environment \cite{yalmip} to translate the optimization problem into the Gurobi solver \cite{gurobi}, a state-of-the-art optimizer that can handle MILP problems.
 The code and results are available in \cite{code}.